Vail Gay Travel

 If you’re not a skier or snowboarder, don’t discount Vail gay travel so fast.
 While Vail is not necessarily a prominent LGBT destination, that doesn’t mean you won’t be able to find camaraderie with some other gay travelers.

 Travelers in Vail tend not to segregate into gay and straight establishments.
 Vail doesn’t have any official gay bars, for example, and there isn’t any apparent gay scene.

 In my opinion, if you’re considering a visit to Vail and prefer to pal around with other LGBT travelers, I would consider bringing along a friend!

 Basic Facts About Vail, Colorado

-This rapid late-century growth and subsequent extensive renovation explains why Vail feels like a brand-new town altogether.
+This rapid late-century growth and subsequent extensive renovation explain why Vail feels like a brand-new town altogether.
 Many equate the ambiance of the town center to the streets of different European cities considering Vail’s amalgam of architectural styles.

-Gay Vail: Where to Stay
+Gay Vail: Hotels & Where to Stay

-Before selecting a Vail hotel, consider whether you prefer to be right on the base of the mountain, or if you’re comfortable with being a 5-minute shuttle bus ride away.
+Before browsing Vail hotels, consider whether you prefer to be right on the base of the mountain, or if you’re comfortable with being a 5-minute shuttle bus ride away.

-Frequent shuttle busses make it easy to get into town anytime.
+Frequent shuttle buses make it easy to get into town anytime.
 Keep in mind it may be quite advantageous to stay nearby one of the “In-Town” bus route stops.
 More on this in the travel tips section of this guide.

-When there isn’t snow on the mountain, visitors hike the majestic mountainsides, ride bikes along vast trails and dine in style in the center of town.
+When there isn’t snow on the mountain, visitors hike the majestic mountainsides, ride bikes along vast trails, and dine in style in the center of town.

 Grab cocktails at one of the many hotel bars in close proximity, or window shop while meandering the quaint European-esque pedestrian streets.
 There are a lot of pubs and breweries around.

 Skiing Vail Mountain

-Specifically, they note that tickets may not be available day-of, and you’re encouraged to buy in advance for the days you want to ski.
+Specifically, they note that tickets may not be available the day of, and you’re encouraged to buy in advance for the days you want to ski.

 For renting skis, you can visit any local ski shop or one of the various Vail Sports locations in the area.
-In addition to their traditional locations, the Ritz-Carlton, Arrabelle and Marriott Hotels have locations on-site.
+In addition to their traditional locations, the Ritz-Carlton, Arrabelle, and Marriott Hotels have locations on-site.

 Restaurants In Vail Village

-My absolute favorite restaurant in Vail was Alpenrose Vail.
+Alpenrose Vail was my absolute favorite restaurant in Vail.
 They’re a German restaurant with mouth-watering choices, including vegan dishes.
 The décor was stunning and the staff all wear traditional German attire, which was pretty fun.

 There are literally dozens of restaurants to choose from in the Vail Village town center alone.
 They span the spectrum of cuisines, from Japanese to Italian.

 Keep in mind that restaurants tend to close earlier than you may be used to if you’re from Europe or a large American city.
-By 9PM, most places are closed, which makes sense given everyone wants to be up bright and early for another day of adventure.
+By 9 PM, most places are closed, which makes sense given everyone wants to be up bright and early for another day of adventure.

 Vail Gay Travel Tips

-Most people dress for comfort, donning long sleeves under puffer jackets and such, as opposed to pea coats or higher-fashion outerwear.
+Most people dress for comfort, donning long sleeves under high-end puffer jackets and such, as opposed to pea coats or higher-fashion outerwear.

 Vail has a significant amount of parking; however, it’s confined almost entirely to a couple of large parking garages.
 It’s not typical, or usually even possible, to park on the street near a restaurant or bar.

 Some parking in Vail is free and some is paid.
 This can change from season to season as well.
 The main parking garage for the Vail Village town center is called Village Parking Structure.
 You’ll end up parking here if you’re going into town.